tritonas00/system-tar-and-restore/README.md

 When using LVM, it is also recommended to have a seperate /boot partition.

-In the target system, in case of Syslinux, old */boot/syslinux/syslinux.cfg* is saved as */boot/syslinux/syslinux.cfg-old*.
+In the target system, in case of Syslinux, old directory */boot/syslinux* is saved as */boot/syslinux-old*.

 In the target system, if distribution is Fedora and Grub is selected, old */etc/default/grub* is saved as */etc/default/grub-old*.